davidalantodd/git-example/README.md

 # git-example
 An example repo to demonstrate using git

+## New changes
-Making a change from David's computer
+- Making a change from David's computer
-I want to make a change from GitHub!
+- I want to make a change from GitHub!
 On the browser.